readthedocs/readthedocs.org/docs/guides/build-using-too-many-resources.rst

-My build is using too many resources
+My Build is Using Too Many Resources
 ====================================

 We limit build resources to make sure that users don't overwhelm our build systems.